'Disgrace of Gijon' memories accompany Germany into U.S. clash

 To make matter even more complicated and help fuel conspiracy theories, current Germany coach Joachim Loew was Klinsmann's assistant during his spell at Germany and the two have stayed in contact ever since.

-That 1982 game in Spain - a 1-0 win for what was then West Germany - was enough to send both them and neighbors Austria through at the expense of an entertaining Algeria.
+That 1982 game in Spain - a 1-0 win for what was then West Germany - was enough to send both them and neighbours Austria through at the expense of an entertaining Algeria.

 It went down in history as the "disgrace of Gijon" or the "Gijon non-aggression pact."